Hello all,

 Hi Monali,

-If company has 'arranged' for any trainings, & has already paid for it; then they can ask for the refund from you.
+If the company has 'arranged' any trainings and has already paid for them, then they can ask for a refund from you.

-As Mr. Koregaonkar said, do not fall for the threats of legal action; but still be positive to negotiate & settle the matter outside court.
+As Mr. Koregaonkar mentioned, do not succumb to threats of legal action.
+Instead, maintain a positive attitude and attempt to negotiate and settle the matter outside of court.

-But the post gives me feeling that company had no fault in your resigning from there on the second day. it seems that you resigned due to your personal reasons, & did not complete the relieving process with clarity.
-Also, your earlier post indicate that you did not perform your joining process very attentively either.
+However, the message gives the impression that the company was not at fault for your resignation on the second day.
+It appears that you resigned due to personal reasons and did not complete the relieving process clearly.
+Your previous post also suggests that you did not pay close attention during the joining process.

 Best Regards,